Elizabeth Freeman: Relationship with the Sedgwicks

 After the ruling, Bet took the name Elizabeth Freeman.
 Although Ashley asked her to return to his house and work for wages, she chose to work in attorney Sedgwick's household.
 She worked for his family until 1808 as a senior servant and governess to the Sedgwick children, and in fact, the name "Mumbet" that Freeman is commonly called was invented by the Sedgwick children.

 The Sedgwick children were known to have a close relationship with Freeman as she was an integral part of the family.
-Of the Sedgwick children, Catharine Sedgwick later became a well-known author and wrote an account of her governess's life.
+Of the Sedgwick children, Catharine Sedgwick later became a well-known author and wrote a biography of her governess's life in her book, Slavery in New England (1853).
 Also working at the Sedgwick household during much of this time was Agrippa Hull, a free black man who had served with the Continental Army for years during the American Revolutionary War.

-Freeman is believed to have spent over two decades acting as a motherly figure for Theodore and Pamela Sedgwick's children, as Pamela was suffering from a mental illness that prevented her from being fully present.
+Freeman is believed to have spent more than two decades acting as a motherly figure for Theodore and Pamela Sedgwick's children, as Pamela was suffering from a mental illness that prevented her from being fully present.
 From the time Freeman gained her freedom, she became widely recognized and in demand for her skills as a healer, midwife, and nurse.
-After the Sedgwick children were grown, and Freeman spent around 20 years collecting money, Freeman moved into her own house on Cherry Hill in Stockbridge, near her daughter, grandchildren, and great-grandchildren.
+After the Sedgwick children were grown, and Freeman had spent about 20 years saving money, Freeman moved into her own house on Cherry Hill in Stockbridge, near her daughter, grandchildren, and great-grandchildren.

+Freeman orchestrated an impressive mortgage arrangement and purchased land with her son-in-law, Jonah Humphrey.
+Notably, this property neighbored Agrippa Hull's property.
+She later became a sole owner of the property when she bought out Humphrey.
+Her will distributed roughly 20 acres, a house, a working farm, and other personal property to her descendants.